CRVA MEETING VENUE

 In 2016/17 general meetings will be held bi-monthly on the 4th Tuesday of the even months of the year (Feb.
 April, June, Aug.
 Oct.) at the Canterbury/Hurlstone Park RSL Club, cnr New Canterbury Rd & Crinin Street, Hurlstone Park.
 Start time:7pm.
 All welcome.

-Next Meeting – is a general meeting on Tuesday 28 February 2017
+Next Meeting – is a Annual General Meeting on Tuesday 22 August 2017

 Federal Environment Minister supports Cash for Containers at Cooks River 2012